Front duct motor cooling design Project

 Design

-Simulation
+Simulation and testing

 Communication/Organisation